HannaKru/RealtorSphere/README.md

 realtorspherehelp@gmail.com pass:Aa12345!

-The token of the Firebase is in a zip file in the directory "static"
+The token of the Firebase is in a zip file in the directory "Phase B"